KasperSK/docker-itifn/workshops/workshop 03/README.md

 | Nygaard      | 2001:878:402:2::0 / 64
 | Tunnel       | 2001:878:402:3::0 / 64

-Start the laboratory, and wait until all nodes have started up completely.
+### Creating the lab

 The laboratory shall be configured with the following IP addresses:

 | Network  Node	| eth0                   | eth1